 You may have heard KPBX and KSFC's invitation to “become a sustaining member.”
-It’s a nice sentiment, but what does it mean and why is it so important to the longevity of public radio?
+It’s a nice sentiment, but what does it mean and why is it so important to the longevity of Spokane Public Radio?

 EFT also puts your entire donation into your public radio.
-Credit card payments require merchant fees – an expense that adds up.
-Financial Assistant Linda Yates was surprised at how much goes toward fees.
+Credit and Debit card payments require merchant fees – an expense that adds up.
+Business Manager Linda Yates was surprised at how much goes toward fees.
 “If we could make more monthly credit card users become sustaining members, the savings to the station would be amazing,” she says.

-Sustaining members receive every benefit of membership: discounted tickets for all SPR events, the quarterly program guide,and an annual subscription to Newsweek Magazine.
-Your support still counts towards the early renewal challenges, and you are automatically entered into ALL of the drawings for both the fall and spring membership campaigns.
+Sustaining members receive every benefit of membership: discounted tickets for most SPR events, pre-sale announcements, and the quarterly newsletter.
+Your support still counts towards the renewal challenges, and you are automatically entered into ALL of the membership drawings.
 It's our way of saying thank you for your commitment to public broadcasting.

 (including: names, addresses, phone numbers, or e-mail addresses).